roshidhmohammed/lemonpay-frontend/README.md

    - Create a .env file in the root of the project folder (next to package.json), and add the following environment variables:
         - VITE_ENV_BACKEND_URL='http://localhost:8000' # URL for the local backend server

    - After setting up the project, you can now run the frontend application locally.
-To start the development server, use the  following command:
+To start the development server, use the  following command on the terminal:
-        - use npm run dev command
+        -  npm run dev

    - Once the development server is running, open your web browser and navigate to:
         - eg: http://localhost:3000 # hit the url showing on the terminal on the browser